 Find papers as you normally would in your web browser.
 We currently support the PubMed and Google Scholar search engines, as well as many publisher journal websites.

-The extension will immediately add the reference metadata to your ReadCube cloud library.
-If you have a Pro subscription, it will also attempt to automatically find, download and import the article PDF.
+The extension will immediately add the reference metadata to your ReadCube library.
+It will also attempt to automatically find, download and import the article PDF.